 3. Surfshark – great streaming and incredible value (opens in new tab)

 One of the cheapest VPNs available, Surfshark is also a great choice for those spending time in Japan.
-With guaranteed access to streaming sites such as Netflix, iPlayer, TV Tokyo and Fuji TV, it offers mega value for just $2.49 a month.
+With guaranteed access to streaming sites such as Netflix, iPlayer, TV Tokyo and Fuji TV, it offers mega value for less than $2.50 a month.

 The best Japan VPNs today(opens in new tab)